 The Neurological Center of East Georgia, PC

-The spinal cord is cushioned by a fluid called Cerebral Spinal Fluid (CSF), which protects the delicate nerve tissues from being damaged by rubbing against the inside of the vertebrae.
+The spinal cord is also cushioned by a fluid called Cerebral Spinal Fluid (CSF), which protects the delicate nerve tissues from being damaged by rubbing against the inside of the vertebrae.

 Although the hard vertebrae and CSF protect the soft spinal cord from injury most of the time, the spinal column is not all hard bone.
 Between the vertebrae are discs of semi-rigid cartilage, and in the narrow spaces between them are passages through which the spinal nerves exit to the rest of the body.
 These are places where the spinal cord is vulnerable to direct injury.